evilsocket/www.pwnagotchi.ai/content/usage/_index.md

 - Obviously, change the `pwnagotchi` in `http://pwnagotchi.local:8080/` to the [new hostname](/configuration/#name-your-new-pwnagotchi) you've given your unit.
 - You can also view [bettercap's webUI](/usage/#bettercap-s-web-ui) in your browser at `http://pwnagotchi.local` whenever your Pwnagotchi is set to [MANUAL](/usage/#auto-ai-and-manu-modes) mode.

-The username and password for the web UI are both `changeme` by default You should change these by updating the `config.yml` to include the new username and password.
+The username and password for the web UI are both `changeme` by default.
+You should change these by updating the `config.yml` to include the new username and password.
 For example:

 ```yaml